aleph2c/miros/doc/recipes.rst

 Sharing Attributes between Threads (ActiveObjects)
 --------------------------------------------------
-As of miros version v4.1.3, you can create thread safe attributes into your derived ``ActiveObect`` class by also inheriting the ``ThreadSafeAttributes``.
+As of miros version v4.1.3, you can create thread safe attributes in your derived ``ActiveObect`` class by also inheriting the ``ThreadSafeAttributes``.

 To create one or more thread safe attribute, you add them to the list defined ``_attributes``:

 .. code-block:: python